 - operationalize the strategic decisions of the Crisis Management Team.

 The Crisis Management Team (CMT) is the primary body for policy direction and interpretation for the university during a crisis.
-A partial or full activation of the Crisis Management Team will be required for all Level 2 incidents.
+A partial or full activation of the Crisis Management Team will be required for all Level 2 and 3 incidents.

 The Crisis Management Team has the following responsibilities: